KumarGroupLSU/go_analysis/README.md

 <!-- PROJECT DESCRIPTION -->

 This open-source code offers a comprehensive suite of tools to characterize a GO sheet in water and its dynamical features.
+GO Analysis  is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.
 <!-- TABLE OF CONTENTS -->
 ## Table of Contents